ArcherN9/Loglr/README.md

 * Developer has option to toggle auto OTP detection for 2FA
 * Better analytics to track user/developer behavior with library
 * Bug fix for corner case when Tumblr OAuth page fails to open
-* The user can set a custom dialog to inform user that permission to read OTP will be sought.
-Note : Dialog is only displayed in case the application does not have the required permission.

 #####v1.1.1#####
 * Custom Loading Dialogs when tokens are being exchanged and the user is required to wait